warcrimesdocument/warcrimesdocument.github.io/index.markdown

 They also damage my head and parts of my body every time I'm out walking or exercising.
 They damage my head and my arms when I'm lifting weights.
 They damage my feet occasionally so that I'm not able to walk.
 It is very likely that they're slowly producing permanent damage to my brain and my body.

 They started to attack me some time before I started college.
 My plan was that I was going commit my life to create a game developement company.
 By greatly impairing my brain they made it impossible for me to get into the software development field and they caused me to drop out of college.
 I got a job and shortly after this but they manipulated me to take my own life by constantly torturing me and making my life a living hell.
 I walked out to a place in the forest and tried to kill myself through asphyxiation by tying my hands to a tree with an enclosed bag around my head.
-I failed the attempt and got the bag off my head (after I wrote the part of the suicide attempt down on this site they have started to damage my head in a different way where it feels like the oxygen to my head is greatly reduced).
+I failed the attempt and got the bag off my head.

 Right now I'm getting another degree in diagnostic radiology nursing and they are doing everything they can to ruin it.
 They are still trying to get me to take my own life and they're always making sure that I'm suffering.
 They want ruin every opportunity that I have and they are trying to make sure that my life only gets worse.

+After I wrote the part of the suicide attempt down on this site they have started to damage my head in a different way where it feels like the oxygen to my head is greatly reduced.

 They are torturing and damaging me in many different ways and they are constantly doing things to my body and my outward appearance.
 They make me feel sick, feverish and cold everyday and they regularly try to anger and irritate me throughout the day.